ONLINE NEGOTIATION SKILLS FOR NONPROFITS & INTERNATIONAL ORGANISATIONS

 Clarify interests and alternatives, both for yourself and your counterpart.

-Structure negotiations "at the table "and take control of the process.
+Structure negotiations and take control of the process.

 Respond to challenges arising from pressure, emotions or issues of process.